Medieval Serfdom of Roman origin

 The Roman period did not have any direct effect on the local way of life; their farming culture was based on the slave-manned villas.
 However Roman trade as well as their military activities certainly had its influence on the development of the region both within Gaul and in the Germanic lands

-During the Merovingian and Carolingian periods many properties in what is now Brabant were donated to the rapidly growing number of monasteries that were established under the patronage of the kings and their families.
+During the Merovingian and Carolingian periods many properties in what Brabant is now were donated to the rapidly growing number of monasteries that were established under the patronage of the kings and their families.
 Historians dismiss an interpretation that a property, possibly in Oss, was in 713 donated to the Abbot of Echternach, the later Saint Willibrord.
-For certain is it that such as property was mentioned in 1069 2.
+For certain is it that such as property was mentioned in 1069 [2.
+Oss een stad, 1998, p 49].
 Other interpretations of names in and around Oss also indicate that during the early Middle Ages the Salian Franks might have settled in Oss, the names Vranckenbeemd and a reference to Mallobergium Ohseno (ding hill – the centre of Oss is called The Hill – Heuvel) might point into that direction.
-While there is no evidence of this – so far not even archaeological evidence – it could well be that if these Franks would have settled here they could have been part of what would become the Merovingian Empire and as such Frankish properties could have ended up in the hands of Merovingian nobility who were well known of donating properties to Echternach.
+While there is no evidence of this – so far not even archaeological evidence – it could well be that if these Franks would have settled here, they could have been part of what would become the Merovingian Empire and as such Frankish properties could have ended up in the hands of Merovingian nobility who were well known of donating properties to Echternach.

 While between 1100 and 1300 Oss started to develop itself as a town and later a city, by enlarge the region (as indeed all of Europe) maintained its centuries old farming nature; at least 95% of all people were peasants.
 Their settlements were a collection of farmhouses, huts, sheds, barns and enclosures for sheep and perhaps a few cattle, with their fields and meadows surrounding them.
-Most farm houses were designed as long houses as the ones unearthed in Oss.
+Most farmhouses were designed as long houses as the ones unearthed in Oss.
 Interestingly later developments of settlements and villages started to see apart from these longhouses also far poorer buildings such as huts cut into the earth, so much for progress.
-The reason why Oss grew from a collections of farms into a town, was because of the market function it was able to establish.
-Within a 10 kilometre radius there were at least 25 villages and hamlets for which it fulfilled regional functions.
+The reason why Oss grew from a collection of farms into a town, was because of the market function it was able to establish.
+Within a 10-kilometre radius there were at least 25 villages and hamlets for which it fulfilled regional functions.
 Its strategic position – on the border of Brabant and Gelre – saw it developing into a city, with walls and fortifications.
-In reality however, it remained a agriculture community with a market function.
-Its remarkable market place – De Heuvel – is still the centre of town.
+In reality however, it remained an agriculture community with a market function.
+Its remarkable marketplace – De Heuvel – is still the centre of town.